Philanthropy: Creating impact in a constantly changing, interconnected world

 Philanthropic organisations often focus on providing relief, treating symptoms, and covering public sector deficiencies.
 However, many of the issues that the philanthropic community seeks to address require proactive thinking and action, in order to address underlying conditions that generate unacceptable results.
 Philanthropy needs to find the right balance between offering immediate assistance to those in urgent need and maintaining a long-term approach toward addressing underlying issues.
 In order to achieve the latter, philanthropy must embrace calculated risks and test new models, which, if successful, the public and the private sectors can adopt, replicate, and scale up.
 Philanthropy needs to question tendencies to react based on emotion or personal preferences and become strategic and outcome-based.
 It needs to move from isolated initiatives towards collaborative solutions that address the root causes of social challenges in a holistic way, enable empowerment, create employment, and reduce inequality in its various forms.

-As philanthropy prepares for the future and works to maximise effectiveness, it is important that we harness key developments that have taken place in the NGO sector in the past thirty years.
+As philanthropy prepares for the future and works to maximise effectiveness, it is important that we harness key developments that have taken place in the NGO sector in the past 30 years.

 Technology enables members of the philanthropic community to connect with partner organisations and beneficiaries around the globe faster and more efficiently, making giving easier, more transparent, and more accountable.
 Social media and mass communication enable sharing stories and building visibility in support of societal interventions in ways that have never previously been possible.
 The quantity of data captured around the world is increasing exponentially.
 Data is, of course, no panacea.
 We need to be cautious about relying too heavily on data, being misdirected by it or neglecting non-measureable elements.
 However, there is no doubt that conclusions stemming from accurate and informative data analysis should increasingly guide decision-making.
 This will enable us to become more proactive and impact-driven, and can help promote transparency and instil confidence about the effectiveness of our work.